mk-hasan/Dockerized-Airflow-Spark/README.md

 2. Edit the spark_default connection inserting `spark://spark` in Host field and Port `7077`
     ![](./doc/airflow_spark_connection.png "Airflow Spark connection")

+Please run the program with local spark mode.
+As i built the spark image from scratch there might be some issues with standalone mode.
+For standalone mode, the master should be: spark://spark and port 7077

 3. Run the spark-test DAG